MSeveri96/MANULS/Documentation/README.md

 ### Code Overview
  The code works as follows:

-1) The code reads the data from the files supplied by the user and reshapes the data in matrices, in this way it is easier to implement the derivaties.
+1) The code reads the data from the files supplied by the user and reshapes the data in matrices, in this way it is easier to implement the derivatives.

 2) The code generates several points on the unit sphere.
 The points are generated using the Fibonacci sphere algorithm.
 Each point, along with the origin, defines a unit vector.
 The unit vectors generated are stored and used later.